ath31st/management_control_system/README.md

 The Keycloak Server can also be used to perform social logins via the user's favorite social media site i.e. Google, Facebook, Twitter etc.

 In this project I used the following features:

+ - Single-Sign On and Single-Sign Out for browsers
  - OAuth Bearer token auth for REST Services
  - OAuth 2.0 Grant requests
  - Deployable as a WAR, appliance, or on Openshift.
 Completely clusterable